emilyclairevoyant/Project4/README.md

 In today's entertainment landscape, movies profoundly influence our perspectives and emotions.
 However, the overwhelming variety of films across platforms, languages, and genres often makes choosing what to watch a challenge for users and a potential revenue risk for streaming platforms.
 This highlights the critical role of intelligent movie recommendation systems in enhancing user satisfaction and driving business success.

 Our project explores Machine Learning-based Recommender Systems to offer personalized movie suggestions tailored to individual preferences.
-By analyzing user profiles (e.g., age, gender), viewing history, movie attributes (e.g., genre, director, ratings), and platform interactions (e.g., clicks, watch duration), we create a dynamic, intuitive movie discovery experience.
+By analyzing user profiles, movie attributes (e.g., genre ratings) we create a dynamic, intuitive movie discovery experience.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **_Recommendation Systems_**